Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Now that you have read the above two points, you are most likely posting consistently and posting what your Instagram followers want to see on that particular hashtag.

 Now, please don’t keep using the same set of hashtags.
 Show some variety to your audience so that they don’t get bored.
-And stop Instagram from penalizing you for spamming with your same tried and tested set of hashtags.
-Check out this article to find out what software Ajnabi Lahiri, a Netherlands-based content creator, used to revive her dying hashtag reach!
+Although Instagram hashtag research takes time, using new hashtags helps you reach new audiences and prevents Instagram from penalizing you for spamming with your same tried-and-tested set of hashtags.

 Quick fix: